LMFranke/udesc_cafeteria/README.md

 Project to UDESC

+This project is not fully functional due to the fact that it does not use a cloud database like Firebase, I chose to do something locally as it was supposed to be something simple, just for a university project.

 ## About

 This project is my first project on Flutter, I did it for a project for my higher education course.